DicksonWaf/calendar-project/index.md

 My aim in this project was to track how I spent time during the ~2 week period I recorded my activities.
 I split my daily activities into 5
+categories:
-categories: 1.
-Sleep- All the time spent sleeping 2.
-TV/laptop -
+1. Sleep- All the time spent sleeping.
-Includes all the time I spent watching TV and using my laptop for entertainment.
+2. TV/laptop - Includes all the time I spent watching TV and using my laptop for entertainment.

-1. Phone - includes periods when I used my phone either for social media or internet browsing.
+3. Phone - includes periods when I used my phone either for social media or internet browsing.
-2. Studying - All the time I spent studying.
+4. Studying - All the time I spent studying.
-3. Social Activities - Times I was involved in physical interactions/outdoor activities with friends.
+5. Social Activities - Times I was involved in physical interactions/outdoor activities with friends.

 Data Collection
 ===============